achyudh/handsfreed/README.md

 ### Nix Flake

-If you use the [Nix package manager](https://nixos.org/) with flakes enabled, there is a [Handsfree flake](https://github.com/achyudh/handsfree) that provides the `handsfreectl` and `handsfreed` packages along with a Home Manager module to configure and manage the `handsfreed` daemon as a systemd service.
+If you use the [Nix package manager](https://nixos.org/) with flakes enabled, the [Handsfree flake](https://github.com/achyudh/handsfree) provides both `handsfreectl` and `handsfreed` packages along with a Home Manager module to configure and manage the `handsfreed` daemon as a systemd service.

-For detailed instructions on how to add the flake to your system and configure the service, please refer to the **[Handsfree flake readme](https://github.com/achyudh/handsfreed/blob/main/README.md)**.
+For detailed instructions on how to add the flake to your system and configure the service, please refer to the Handsfree flake's **[README](https://github.com/achyudh/handsfreed/blob/main/README.md)**.

 ## Usage